prashant31191/open-android-v3/README.md

     5. SignUp Key
     6. SignUp Secret

-    Bill generator hosted on your server - refer to bill generator in the left panel to know more.
-(You may refer to Bill generator.)
+    Bill generator hosted on your server -  (You may refer to [Bill generator]                  (http://citruspay.com/DevelopersGuide/index.html#/billgenerator))
     Redirect URL page hosted on your server.
 (After the transaction is complete, Citrus posts a response to this URL.
-See Return URL to know more.
-You may refer Return URL.)